Kinto/kinto/docs/reference/glossary.rst

         the resources you defined; For one resource there are two objects: resource's collection and resource's records.

+    tombstone
+    tombstones
+        When a record is deleted in a resource, a tombstone is created to let remote clients know about the deletion.
+Only the id and the last_modified field are kept, other information are really deleted.

     principal
     principals
         An entity that can be authenticated.
 Principals can be individual people,